Chris Brown: 2013–2015: X and Royalty

-Following the dropping of two other anticipation singles off X, "Don't Think They Know" and "Love More", on August 9, 2013, at 1:09 am PDT, Brown was reported to have suffered a seizure from Record Plant Studios in Hollywood, California as a 9-1-1 call was made.
+Following the release of two other anticipation singles of X, "Don't Think They Know" and "Love More", on August 9, 2013, at 1:09 am PDT, Brown was reported to have suffered a seizure from Record Plant Studios in Hollywood, California as a 9-1-1 call was made.
 When paramedics arrived, Brown allegedly refused to receive treatment and also refused to be transported to the local hospital.
 (Brown has reportedly suffered from seizures since his childhood.)
 The next day, Brown's representative reported the seizure was caused by "intense fatigue and extreme emotional stress, both due to the continued onslaught of unfounded legal matters and the nonstop negativity."
 On November 20, 2013, Brown was sentenced to an anger management rehabilitation center for three months, putting the December 2013 release of X in jeopardy.
 To "hold [fans] over until [the X album] drops," Brown released a mixtape, titled X Files on November 19, 2013.
+Brown revealed in 2022, that at the time, when he was on the way to go to the counseling, he received a phone call from Prince, that told him to "don't lose focus", wanting a conversation with him about "being special".
+Brown described the phone call as "one of [his] most influential" moments.
 On February 22, 2014, it was announced that the album would be released on Brown's birthday, May 5, 2014.
 On April 14, 2014, Brown released a teaser of the new track "Don't Be Gone Too Long" featuring Ariana Grande.
-However, following Brown's arrest for felony assault in Washington, D.C., on October 27, 2013, the song and album were again delayed due to Brown's prison sentence.
-While incarcerated, "Loyal" was released as the album's fourth single, becoming one of his most successful songs, by peaking at the top 10 on the US Billboard Hot 100 and in the United Kingdom.
-On August 3, 2014, Chris announced via Instagram that the album's release date will be on September 16, 2014.
-On August 6, 2014, the album cover was revealed.
-The song ended up being never released as a single, instead "New Flame" featuring Usher and Rick Ross was later released as the album's final single.
+However, at his May 9, 2014, court date, Brown was ordered to serve 131 days in jail for his probation violation, and the collaboration ended up never being released, furthermore, the album was again delayed due to Brown's prison sentence.
+While incarcerated, the album's fourth single, "Loyal", became one of Brown's most successful songs, by selling over six million copies in the US, and peaking in the top 10 of the US Billboard Hot 100 and the UK Singles Chart.
+Brown said in a 2022 interview, that following his release from jail he experienced more episodes of fans explaining to him how some of his records helped them through life-changing situations, making him realize that he was making music for an "actual purpose".
+"New Flame" featuring Usher and Rick Ross was later released as the album's final single.
 The title track "X" was released as an instant-gratification track alongside the album pre-order on iTunes on August 25, 2014.